travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 ### How to use it

 After you have downloaded [Ebates](https://www.rakuten.com/r/SHETAL23?eeid=28187 "Ebates") onto your computer, and each time you go to a website the Purple R will start flashing or a popup with display letting you know that you can activate the deal.
 Hit The red button to activate and your in business.
 Just remember make sure the button is clicked on your session for your purchase to be recorded.
 I always click the Purple R right before i checkout just to double check.
 Cos even $1 or $2 here and there actually adds up.
 I use the [Honey App](joinhoney.com/ref/km8i18 "Honey") as well but I personally like Ebates better.
-Try them both.
+Try them both and see what you prefer.

 ## 5) Bookings

 ### Book Hotels

- ebates, refundable
+You can book hotels using Expedia, Bookings.com or Hotels.com or any other site you find, but don't forget to active Ebates before checking out.

+TIPS: Once you know which dates you are going to travel you can book your hotels before you even booked your flights.

+Make sure you book refundable bookings in case something changes with your dates or itinerary.

+**_<book hotels link>_**

 ### Book Flights

-\- miles, look for deals, check deals from other locations

-cheap flights

-costco travel

-book tues or wed or thurs morning

-last minute travel deals

-link to cj affiliate skyscanner , bookings ...
+Booking flights is usually a huge expense.
+Once again Ebates is your friend.
+Ensure its active when you do your booking.
+Flights are usually not refundable.

+If you book a non-direct flight then ensure you leave enough time inbetween flights incase of delays.

+Don't wait until the last minute to book your flights.
+Sometimes you may find a deal, but it doesn't mean it will meet your schedule.
+It works for spontaneous travelers mostly.
+Keep your eyes open for flight deals from skyscanner **_<skyscanner link>_** or bookings **_<bookings link>_**

+Monitor the flights you are looking at for your destination so you know when you do come across a deal.
+Once you decide where you are going, it doesn't mean you have to book the flight right away.

+**TIP:** Sometimes it maybe cheaper to fly to a different city and catch a flight from there.
+IE: If there is a deal from Miami to Brazil, but the price from Atlanta to Brazil is much higher, look into if its cheaper to from from Atlanta to Miami to Brazil.

+I have searching for flights on a Tues, Wed or Thurs morning is cheaper than searching on other days or evenings.

+Look at one way trips to and from your destinations instead of only looking at round trips.
+A lot of times you will find cheaper deals.

+If you are a spontaneous traveler then look into last minute deals**_<last minute deals link>_**.
+This are great if your schedule allows it.

+**_<sky scanner banner>_**

 ### Book Tours

-\- ebates

-Keep eyes open for coupons, cancellable

-1. Map out each day of your travel
-2. Ensure you have roaming set to on on your cell phone

-googlemaps

-1. Travel Light

-Copies of Passport and Important Documents

-Google Translate - Learn basic phrases

-Take cash

-Haggle

-Take adapter and converter

-Prebook attractions

-preplan outfits

-take extra underwear
+I know i sound like a broken record and this isn't even a sponsored blog.
+But i really do love Ebates.
+We book most of our tours using Viator.
+But we also activate Ebates.

+I original used Viator for the first time when i booked some tours for my Aunt and her family in Las Vegas.
+After that we use Viator for all our bookings we do in any country it is offered.
+We have used it in Las Vegas (Grand Canyon ...), London (Day Tour to Stonehenge, Windsor & Bath)  & Italy (Pompeii, Vatican City ...)

+* It was very simple to use and book
+* Tickets are refundable up to a certain period before travel
+* Book your tickets and if a 20% coupon comes up before you travel, then cancel the original booking and re-book, its that simple
+* They have so many tours and ticketing available there is no real need to go anywhere else
+* Service to date (completed over 20+ tours with them) have been great

+TIP: Book your tour (ensure its cancel-able), then keep your eyes peeled for a coupon.
+The coupons don't come out too often, but give you great savings if you are able to grab it.

+**_<Viator Link>_**